Trey Parker: Personal life

+Parker and Stone are free speech fundamentalists.
+He explained: "What we've stood behind for 10 years is: It's got to all be OK or none of it is.
+Because as soon as you start picking, 'Well, OK, we won't do this,' then all of a sudden the ones you did about that shouldn't be OK either."
 A 2001 Los Angeles Times article described Parker as "not overly political" and quoted him as saying he was "a registered Libertarian".
 In 2004, Parker summed up his views with the comment:

 What we're sick of—and it's getting even worse—is: you either like Michael Moore or you wanna fuckin' go overseas and shoot Iraqis.
 There can't be a middle ground.
 Basically, if you think Michael Moore's full of shit, then you are a super-Christian right-wing whatever.
 And we're both just pretty middle-ground guys.
 We find just as many things to rip on on the left as we do on the right.
 People on the far left and the far right are the same exact person to us.

+Parker says two causes he and Stone support are "gay marriage and guns.
+We're for both of those."

+In 2026, Bill Hader inducted Parker and Stone into the Television Hall of Fame.
+In his speech, Parker said It's incredible to know that there are millions of people around the globe who think a lot like we do.
+People who aren't on one extreme or another, people who question things, people who change their minds, people who can see how ridiculous both sides can get.
+People who believe, that, no matter what, we can't stop laughing, at ourselves, at each other, because when any one group takes itself too seriously, really, really bad shit happens, as we're seeing right now.

+Irrationality is a theme of their work: "That's why we've been around for twenty-four years."